ajschumacher/gadsdc/20-map_reduce/hdfs_pig.md

 ###Loading Data

-Data is Pig, by default, is assumed to be tabular, something like comma-separated or tab-separated files.
+Data in Pig, by default, is assumed to be tabular, something like comma-separated or tab-separated files.
 It does not support header rows, so we will need to specify the schema to start.

 ```Pig
 table = LOAD '/path/to/file' USING PigStorage(',') as (col1:chararray, col2:int);